-This page informs you about the latest technical articles published on the Reliance website.
+This page contains a list of technical articles published on the Reliance website.

 June 12, 2018What's new in Reliance 4.8.0